 It comes in two forms, powder and liquid.
 I prefer the raw sunflower lecithin.
 It has a thick, dark and sticky consistency with a nutty-seedy rich aroma and surprising pleasant flavor.
 Setting aside all the nutritional benefits, it is a natural emulsifier that binds the fats from nuts with water creating a creamy consistency.

-- If you already have soaked/dehydrated nuts in the freezer or fridge, I suggest soaking them again for the purpose of just softening the them.
+If you already have soaked/dehydrated nuts in the freezer or fridge, I suggest soaking them again for the purpose of just softening them.

-- If you don’t own one such as a Vitamix or Blendec, you might have to blend for 1-2 minutes.
+If you don’t own one such as a Vitamix or Blendtec, you might have to blend for 1-2 minutes.

 Straining the milk:

-- Dried fruit: Medjool dates add a wonderful caramel-like flavor to nut milks.
-You might was to run it back through to the nut bag to filter any small bits out.
+Dried fruit: Medjool dates add a wonderful caramel-like flavor to nut milks.
+You might want to run it back through to the nut bag to filter any small bits out.
 You can use all sorts of fresh or dried fruits for this.

-- Spices: To liven things us, add cinnamon, cloves, cardamon, pumpkin spice… you name it.
+Spices: To liven things us, add cinnamon, cloves, cardamom, pumpkin spice… you name it.